Planning a trip solo? Be sure to read these safety tips for solo travelers first!

 SPLIT UP YOUR MONEY

 Never keep all your cash on you at once.
-With that being said, never carry all your credit/debits cards in your wallet, either.
+With that being said, never carry all your credit and debit cards in your wallet, either.
 While having local currency on hand can make purchases or even tipping easier, it’s always a good idea to keep some of it in your hotel safe.
 In the event of being pickpocketed, you’ll feel better knowing that you still have access to funds.

 DRESS ACCORDING TO THE CUSTOMS